department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/ask-users-for/multiple-responses.md

 status: use-deployed
 anchors:
   - anchor: Usage
-  - anchor: How to design and build - Checkbox
+  - anchor: How to design and build - Single page
-  - anchor: How to design and build - Radio button
+  - anchor: How to design and build - Multi-page
-  - anchor: How to design and build - Text input
+  - anchor: How to design and build - Add item
-  - anchor: How to design and build -  Textarea
+  - anchor: How to design and build - Contact information
   - anchor: Code considerations
-  - anchor: Content considerations
   - anchor: Accessibility considerations
 ---